CodyWMitchell/DoodleCache/README.md

 To run locally:

-1. Remove HTTPS restriction from sketch.js
+1. Download as ZIP, and extract
-2. Download as ZIP, and extract
+2. Remove HTTPS restriction from sketch.js (At the top of the code)
 3. Open the index.html using a browser